charlottegiseleweil/dams/yolov3/readme.md

 #### Evaluation Metrics
 + Darknet currently does not compute mAP
-    + However, this fork of darknet does: https://github.com/AlexeyAB/darknet
+    + However, this fork of darknet does: https://github.com/AlexeyAB/darknet (See 'When Should I Stop Training')
 + Darknet does calculate recall and average loss, the latter of which can be monitored (see above: 'Important Information' under 'Train Model')